hyperledger-labs/hyperledger-labs.github.io/labs/hlf-operator.md

 Manage Hyperledger Fabric components at scale with a Kubernetes Operator.

 # Scope of Lab
-There's a gap to deploy a Hyperledger Fabric network in Kubernetes, this project automates to automate the deployment.
+I think there's a gap to deploy a Hyperledger Fabric network in Kubernetes, this project automates to automate the deployment.

 The work will be focused on automating the creation of peers, orderers and CAs.